gecxiao/EP1/README.md

 ### network

 The `/network/clients.go` contains `UnicastSend` function, which takes the destination `Process` and `Message` as input, try to send the message to the destination via TCP connection.
 It is encoded with the support of `gob`.
 It also prints out the sent time and information for the client user.
-In this function, we also decide to simulate the network delay by put it to sleep for a random number from 1-3 secs.

 The`/network/servers.go` contains `Server` function, which function as a go routine in the main function.
 It initialize a TCP server, and writes the message it receives to a go channel.
 The main function can then read the message from the channel and pass it to the `UnicastReceive` function.
+We also simulate the network delay in this function.

 ## Deployment
 * [Channels and Go Routines](https://www.justindfuller.com/2020/01/go-things-i-love-channels-and-goroutines/)